List of parliamentary constituencies in Northern Ireland: 2025–present

 Following the abandonment of the Sixth Periodic Review (the 2018 review), the Boundary Commission for Northern Ireland formally launched the 2023 Review on 5 January 2021.
-In accordance with the provisions of the Parliamentary Constituencies Act 2020, the number of constituencies allocated to Northern Ireland is unchanged, at 18.
+In accordance with the provisions of the Parliamentary Constituencies Act 2020, the number of constituencies allocated to Northern Ireland was unchanged, at 18.
 Initial proposals were published on 20 October 2021 and, following two periods of public consultation, revised proposals were published on 17 November 2022.
-Final proposals will be published by 1 July 2023.
+Final recommendations were published on 28 June 2023.

-Under the revised proposals, the following constituencies for Northern Ireland would come into effect at the next general election:
+Under the recommendations, the following constituencies for Northern Ireland came into effect at the 2024 general election: